NVIDIA/NeMo/docs/source/asr/asr_language_models.rst

                               --kenlm_model_file <path to store the binary KenLM model> \
                               --ngram_length <order of N-gram model>

+You may find more detail on how to use it inside the script.

 Evaluate by Beam Search Decoding and N-gram LM
 ----------------------------------------------

-An script to evaluate an ASR model with N-gram models can be found at `scripts/asr_language_modelling/ngram_lm/eval_beamsearch_ngram.py <https://github.com/NVIDIA/NeMo/blob/main/scripts/asr_language_modelling/ngram_lm/eval_beamsearch_ngram.py>`__.
+The script to evaluate an ASR model with N-gram models can be found at `scripts/asr_language_modelling/ngram_lm/eval_beamsearch_ngram.py <https://github.com/NVIDIA/NeMo/blob/main/scripts/asr_language_modelling/ngram_lm/eval_beamsearch_ngram.py>`__.
-It can evaluate a model in three modes of 'greedy', 'beamsearch', 'beamsearch_ngram' by setting the '--decoding_mode'.
+It can evaluate a model in three modes of 'greedy', 'beamsearch', and 'beamsearch_ngram' by setting the argument '--decoding_mode'.
 The mode of 'beamsearch' would evaluate by beam search decoding without any language model.

 You may evaluate an ASR model as the following: